 According to the research by Inside CRM, the most important CRM platform factor is the ease of use.
-SoftwareAdvice claims that the most requested features for a CRM are basic: contact management (94%), interaction tracking (88%), and schedule/reminder creation (85%).
+SoftwareAdvice claims that the most requested features for a CRM platform are basic: contact management (94%), interaction tracking (88%), and schedule/reminder creation (85%).

 Other CRM buyers wanted more advanced functionality: sales pipeline and funnel monitoring, sales automation, a central database, email marketing, customization, and reporting/analytics.

 Let’s look closer at core features of the real estate CRM.

 The dashboard gives a quick overview of key performance indicators both for owners, agents, and sales managers.
 By building a dashboard, your users and managers will be able to navigate through reports about closed deals, daily/monthly/yearly commission volume, sales stages, current leads, emails, calls, and meetings.